Your chance to combine a unique lifestyle with a career in an industry that’s making people around the world sit up and take notice.

 Come and have a look around and see which part of New Zealand is best suited for your choice.

 It’s a very outwardly focused industry that competes successfully around the world.
-Exports have been growing at 14% a year, reaching $930m in 2014.
+Exports have been growing, reaching $950m in 2016.

 With amazing work in the film industry happening in Wellington, Lindsey felt it was the best place to be.